NFYK13013U Experimental X-ray Physics

 Type of assessment

-Oral examination, 30 minutes (no preparation)
+Oral examination, 30 minutes (no preparation time)

 Aid